frida/frida-website/_i18n/en/_docs/frida-trace/session-initialization-primer.md

 For clarity sake, you can have several shared code files for different groups of functions.
 In the above example, the common and basic functions reside in “core.js”, while MS Windows specific function are found in “ms-windows.js”.
-In other projects of mine I have files for Android-related functions, for Linux functions, etc.
+In other projects you may have files for Android-related functions, for Linux functions, etc.

 ### Implementing namespaces